ualberta-rcg/public/README.md

 1. (Advanced) You need to be on the same node/server as your running program to debug it.
 By running interactively we can debug your program by running a debugger.
 This is mostly beyond the scope of the session and can be its own workshop.
 (To do put simple instruction on how to demo running a debugger).
 1. Demo `netstat` network diagnosis tool.

+1. Have the participants download the cryptic program `wget https://github.com/ualberta-rcg/public/raw/master/Create%20HPC-Tuning/cryptic` make it exacutable `chmod 700 ./cryptic ` run the program interactivly and figure out how much memory this program requires.

+1. To Do: Create more exaples like cryptic
+1. To Do: Create a example that does a lot of IO and  small amount of compute.
+1. To Do: Create a GPU example:"